DivyaniCassionPrinston/Spelling-Corrector-And-Grammar-Checker-For-Tamil/README.md

-##Tamil - Spell and Grammar Correction System
+# Tamil - Spell and Grammar Correction System

-Project Overview
+## Project Overview

 This project focuses on the development of an advanced Tamil language processing tool that addresses spelling and grammatical inaccuracies in Tamil text.
 By integrating traditional linguistic techniques with modern computational approaches, the system ensures efficient and accurate error detection and correction.

-#System Components
+## System Components

-Spell Correction Module
+### Spell Correction Module

-Detects and corrects spelling mistakes using sophisticated algorithms.
+- Detects and corrects spelling mistakes using sophisticated algorithms.

-Suggests appropriate alternatives based on predefined rules and metrics.
+- Suggests appropriate alternatives based on predefined rules and metrics.

-Grammar Correction Module
+### Grammar Correction Module

-Identifies grammatical inconsistencies in Tamil sentences.
+- Identifies grammatical inconsistencies in Tamil sentences.

-Offers corrections for common errors, including tense usage and structural alignment.
+- Offers corrections for common errors, including tense usage and structural alignment.

-#Key Features
+## Key Features

-Spell Correction
+### Spell Correction

-Pattern-Based Suggestions: Generates word suggestions by analyzing prefixes and suffixes.
+- **Pattern-Based Suggestions**: Generates word suggestions by analyzing prefixes and suffixes.

-Edit Distance Algorithm: Utilizes dynamic programming to calculate the minimal changes needed for correction.
+- **Edit Distance Algorithm**: Utilizes dynamic programming to calculate the minimal changes needed for correction.

-Extensive Dictionary Support: Incorporates a comprehensive list of Tamil words for reference.
+- **Extensive Dictionary Support**: Incorporates a comprehensive list of Tamil words for reference.

-Grammar Correction
+### Grammar Correction

-Tense Consistency Validation: Ensures verbs align with the required tense.
+- **Tense Consistency Validation**: Ensures verbs align with the required tense.

-Structural Checks: Analyzes subject-verb relationships for accuracy.
+- **Structural Checks**: Analyzes subject-verb relationships for accuracy.

-Multi-Approach Methodology:
+### Multi-Approach Methodology:

-Rule-based grammar validation.
+- Rule-based grammar validation.

-Machine learning for context-sensitive grammar rules.
+- Machine learning for context-sensitive grammar rules.

-Neural networks for deep grammar analysis.
+- Neural networks for deep grammar analysis.

-Methodology and Workflow
+## Methodology and Workflow

-Spell Correction Workflow
+### Spell Correction Workflow

-Data Preparation
+1. **Data Preparation**:

-Extracts and normalizes Tamil text from large datasets.
+   - Extracts and normalizes Tamil text from large datasets.

-Filters unique words for building the reference dictionary.
+   - Filters unique words for building the reference dictionary.

-Word Matching
+2. **Word Matching**:

-Suggests potential corrections using prefix/suffix matching.
+   - Suggests potential corrections using prefix/suffix matching.

-Employs an edit distance algorithm to refine suggestions.
+   - Employs an edit distance algorithm to refine suggestions.

-Selection Process
+3. **Selection Process**:

-Prioritizes suggestions with the highest similarity scores.
+   - Prioritizes suggestions with the highest similarity scores.

-Grammar Correction Workflow
+### Grammar Correction Workflow

-Rule-Based Approach
+1. **Rule-Based Approach**:

-Applies predefined Tamil grammar rules to detect errors.
+   - Applies predefined Tamil grammar rules to detect errors.

-Statistical Models
+2. **Statistical Models**:

-Uses machine learning classifiers to analyze sentence structures and detect anomalies.
+   - Uses machine learning classifiers to analyze sentence structures and detect anomalies.

-Contextual Correction
+3. **Contextual Correction**:

-Implements deep learning models for nuanced grammar improvements.
+   - Implements deep learning models for nuanced grammar improvements.

-Evaluation and Metrics
+## Evaluation and Metrics

 The performance of both modules is assessed through:

-Accuracy: Measures the overall correctness of the system.
+- **Accuracy**: Measures the overall correctness of the system.

-Precision: Evaluates the proportion of relevant corrections.
+- **Precision**: Evaluates the proportion of relevant corrections.

-Recall: Assesses the system’s ability to identify all errors.
+- **Recall**: Assesses the system’s ability to identify all errors.

-F1 Score: Balances precision and recall for a comprehensive performance metric.
+- **F1 Score**: Balances precision and recall for a comprehensive performance metric.

-Testing Metrics
+### Testing Metrics

-True Positives (TP): Errors correctly identified and corrected.
+- **True Positives (TP)**: Errors correctly identified and corrected.

-False Positives (FP): Unnecessary corrections.
+- **False Positives (FP)**: Unnecessary corrections.

-False Negatives (FN): Missed errors.
+- **False Negatives (FN)**: Missed errors.

-True Negatives (TN): Correctly untouched parts of the text.
+- **True Negatives (TN)**: Correctly untouched parts of the text.

-Benefits of the System
+## Benefits of the System

-Enhanced Text Quality: Delivers polished Tamil text for professional and casual use.
+- **Enhanced Text Quality**: Delivers polished Tamil text for professional and casual use.

-Efficient Processing: Combines fast algorithms with high accuracy.
+- **Efficient Processing**: Combines fast algorithms with high accuracy.

-Comprehensive Error Coverage: Addresses both spelling and grammar issues in one tool.
+- **Comprehensive Error Coverage**: Addresses both spelling and grammar issues in one tool.

 The repository includes all necessary code, datasets, and evaluation scripts.
 Contributions to enhance the system’s capabilities are welcome!